What position will most likely result in centralization of symptoms for a patient that has an L3-L5 posterior disc herniation?

 What happens to blood pressure, heart rate, and respiratory rate during pregnancy?

 Answer: Blood pressure decreases.
 Heart rate increases.
-Respiratory rate is unchanged.
+Blood plasma increases.

 Resource: Kisner pg 1023